wireless-broadband-alliance/wba-openroaming-portal/README.md

 - `SAML_SP_ENTITY_ID`: This is the entity ID (URI) of the SP.
 - `SAML_SP_ACS_URL`: This is the URL of the SP's Assertion Consumer Service (ACS), which processes SAML assertions from the IdP.

-## Settings Table
+### 🛠️ Settings Table

-This table in the MySQL database contains various configuration options for the OpenRoaming Provisioning Portal.
-Here's a brief description of each row and its use:
+This application uses environment variables for configuration.
+Below is an overview of the different variables and their functions:

 1. `RADIUS_REALM_NAME`: The realm name for your RADIUS server.
 2. `DISPLAY_NAME`: The name used on the profiles.